-Year Decem Ended ber 31,

-2016 2015

-Depreciation, depletion and amortization of oil and natural gas-related assets \$ 6,722 \$ 10,330

-Depreciation, depletion and amortization of gathering and transportation related assets 27,077 4,206

-Total Depreciation, depletion and amortization 33,799 14,536

-Asset impairments 7,646 123,860

-Total \$ 41,445 \$ 138,396
+Year E Decembe 2017 2016 Depreciation, depletion and amortization of oil and natural gas-related assets \$ 9,413 \$ 6,722 Depreciation, depletion and amortization of gathering and transportation related assets 11,849 13,320 Amortization of intangible assets 13,568 13,757 Total Depreciation, depletion and amortization 34,830 33,799 Asset impairments 4,688 7,646 Total \$ 39,518 \$ 41,445

 Impairment of Oil and Natural Gas Properties and Other Non-Current Assets Oil and natural gas properties are reviewed for impairment on a field-by-field basis when facts and circumstances indicate that their carrying value may not be recoverable.
 We assess impairment of capitalized costs of proved oil and natural gas properties by comparing net capitalized costs to estimated undiscounted future net cash flows using expected prices.
 If net capitalized costs exceed estimated undiscounted future net cash flows.
-The cash flow estimates are based on estimated fair value, which would consider estimated future discounted cash flows.
 The cash flow estimates are based upon third-party reserve reports using future expected oil and natural gas prices adjusted for basis differentials.
 Other significant inputs, besides reserves, used to determine the fair values of proved properties include estimates of: (i) future operating and development costs; (ii) future commodity prices; and (iii) a market-based weighted average cost of capital rate.
 These inputs require significant judgments and estimates by the Partnership's management at the time of the valuation and are the most sensitive and subject to change.
-Cash flow estimates for impairment testing exclude derivative instruments.
+Cash flow estimates for impairments.